 Lamentations for each of them, and for the loss to us of their great talents.

 Nick Manley emerged for me as a solo performer – as described above.
 But he also played in Springwind and, writing songs together with Dave, Tink and others and forming the truly wonderful band Red Shift – https://soundcloud.com/theoriginalredshift Nick has since had a long and prolific writing and performing career in various bands and solo – much of it in France.
+More recently he has been generous enough to play together with myself, Mick Daysh (see below) and Chris Nash (ditto) under the banner of The Old Boys Band.
+Our oeuvre has included some Red Shift classics.

 Nick Kahn originally learnt to play classical guitar and this led him to write some beautiful instrumental pieces performed together with Mick Daysh and Jackie White on flutes.
 He has since gone on to write and perform fine songs, often accompanied by his daughters Anna on bass and Eleanor on guitar, and by Mick Daysh on flute.